AI INFRASTRUCTURE ECONOMICS // WORKING VOCABULARY

 The Glossary

-The terms I use to reason about the economics of intelligence — each defined here at the source, each backed by a full analysis.
-Start with Joule Wars; the rest of the vocabulary hangs off it.
+The terms I use to reason about the economics of intelligence - each defined here at the source, each backed by a full analysis.
+Two frontiers anchor the vocabulary: Joule Wars on the generation side (who produces the most useful intelligence per joule) and Proof-Adjusted Autonomy on the deployment side (how much of it you can prove and accept).
+The rest hangs off them.

 The transition of the AI industry from competing on model capability toward competing on energy efficiency - who produces the most useful intelligence per joule.
 Frames AI, semiconductors, cloud infrastructure, power generation and geopolitics as a single economic system.